catho/quantum/README.md

 import Button from '@catho/quantum/Button';
 ```

+You can find a list of all available components and full documentation on how to use them at our [Storybook](https://catho.github.io/quantum/)

 ## Using with Typescript

 If you are intending to use **Quantum** in a **Typescript** project, you might want to use its **types definitions** to get the benefits from your IDE intellisense.
 To use it, you simply need to add it to your dev dependencies.